logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 To continue, click on the **Proceed** button.
 You'll see a summary of your restore settings and be asked to approve them to continue the process.

+Once approved, the restore process will start and you can check the progress in the **Restored accounts** tab.

 You can view your logs before the restore process is complete, by clicking on the **View logs** option next to the relevant restored account.

 ![View logs](https://dytvr9ot2sszz.cloudfront.net/logz-docs/archive-and-restore/restore-new-screen.png)